The Story Behind Reposo

 What's more, he wanted to use only materials that could be combined and separated again with comparatively little energy expenditure so that they could later be returned to their original state.

+Against this background, a veneered wooden body was not an option.
 ‘Veneer is a deception per se!
 Veneer and substrate must be bonded with chemical adhesives and cannot be separated from each other later.
 That is not sustainable in any way!’

 An unusual combination